 \section{Abstract}

 Sequence modeling layers in modern language models typically face a trade-off between storage capacity and computational efficiency.
-While Softmax attention offers unbounded storage at prohibitive quadratic costs, linear variants provide efficiency but suffer from limited, fixed-size storage.
-We propose Fast-weight Product Key Memory (\implname), a novel architecture that resolves this tension by transforming the sparse Product Key Memory (PKM) from a static module into a dynamic, ``fast-weight'' episodic memory.
-Unlike PKM, \implname~updates its parameters dynamically at both training and inference time via local chunk-level gradient descent, allowing the model to rapidly memorize and retrieve new key-value pairs from input sequences.
-Experiments reveal that \implname~functions as an effective episodic memory that complements the semantic memory of standard modules, yielding significant perplexity reductions on long-context datasets.
-Notably, in Needle in a Haystack evaluations, \implname~generalizes to 128K-token contexts despite being trained on only 4K-token sequences.
+While softmax attention offers unbounded storage at prohibitive quadratic cost, linear variants are more efficient but suffer from limited, fixed-size storage.
+We introduce Fast-weight Product Key Memory (\implname), a sparse fast-weight memory layer that resolves this tension. \implname~updates sparsely activated parameters at both training and inference time using chunk-level gradient descent on a local memory-rewrite objective.
+This performs Test-Time Training (TTT)-style gradient updates on activated slots in a sparse memory, enabling rapid memorization and retrieval of many new key–value associations while keeping per-token compute low and fixed.
+Experiments show that \implname~functions as an effective episodic memory that complements the semantic memory of standard modules, yielding significant perplexity reductions on long-context datasets.
+Notably, in Needle-in-a-Haystack evaluations, \implname~generalizes to 128K-token contexts despite being trained on only 4K-token sequences.

 \etocdepthtag.toc{mtchapter} \etocsettagdepth{mtchapter}{subsection} \etocsettagdepth{mtappendix}{none}